Catholic Church sexual abuse cases: Major cases

 In the late 1940s, the American priest Gerald Fitzgerald founded the Congregation of the Servants of the Paraclete, a religious order that treats Roman Catholic priests who struggle with personal difficulties such as substance abuse and sexual misconduct.
 In a series of letters and reports to high-ranking Catholic leaders starting in the 1950s, Fitzgerald warned of substantial problems with abusive priests.
 He wrote, for example, "[sexual abuse] offenders were unlikely to change and should not be returned to ministry."
 He discussed the problem with Pope Paul VI (1963–1978) and "in correspondence with several bishops".

 In 2001, the Vatican first required that sex abuse cases be reported to the Vatican hierarchy; before that, it left management of the cases to local dioceses.
 After the 2002 revelation by The Boston Globe that cases of abuse were widespread in the Church in Massachusetts and elsewhere, The Dallas Morning News did a year-long investigation.
 It reported in 2004 that even after these revelations and public outcry, the institutional church had moved allegedly abusive priests out of the countries where they had been accused but assigned them again to "settings that bring them into contact with children, despite church claims to the contrary".
 Among the investigation's findings was that nearly half of 200 cases "involved clergy who tried to elude law enforcement."

-The cases received significant media and public attention in the United States, Ireland where abuse was reported as widespread, and Canada, and throughout the world.
+The cases received significant media and public attention in the United States, Ireland where abuse was reported as widespread, Canada, and throughout the world.
 In response to the attention, members of the church hierarchy have argued that media coverage has been excessive and disproportionate.
 According to a Pew Research Center study, media coverage was generated mostly in the United States, beginning in 2002, with a series in The Boston Globe that published hundreds of news reports.
 By contrast, in 2010 much of the reporting focused on child abuse in Europe.